bonnie-23/banshe_task/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-See all active and completed goals created in Banshe. see a countdown timer of your tasks due today
+See all active and completed goals created in Banshe. see a countdown timer of your tasks due today.
-Filter goals due tomorrow, next week or next month Create a goal, select its deadline, priority and reminder frequency.
+Filter goals due tomorrow, next week or next month.
+Create a goal, select its deadline, priority and reminder frequency.
+Alert dialogue pops up when deadline arrives where you can delete the goal or mark it as complete, or close to keep the goal and edit deadline later.
-Add a todolist for each goal
+Add a todolist for each goal.
-Click on a goal to see the todolist needed for achieving it edit each goal and the
+Click on a goal to see the todolist needed for achieving it.
+Edit each goal and its todolist.

 ------------------------------------------------------------------------------------------------------------------------------------------
 To install Banshe Task Manager: